 Housing finance commitments

-- number of housing commitments (excluding refinancing) increased by 6.9% in year-ended terms to 186.
+- trend number of housing commitments (excluding refinancing) increased by 10.0% to 617 over the year.

-- trend value of total housing commitments for owner occupation (excluding refinancing) increased by 0.7% to $73 million in the month, and declined 11.1% in year-ended terms.
+- trend value of total housing commitments for owner occupation (excluding refinancing) increased by 5.8% to $313 million in the quarter and increased by 18.0% over the year.

 For the latest data and analysis about housing finance commitments in the NT, see the Department of Treasury and Finance’s Housing finance for owner occupation economic brief.